mesesanovidiu/etl_pipeline_airflow_postgres/README.md

 ![Diagram - tools -postgres](https://user-images.githubusercontent.com/108272657/235896146-89683c9c-51ee-407b-a571-6e1ed2afcbc0.svg)

 ## Client
-The source data for the processing pipeline is pulled from the following API:https://randomuser.me/ in .json format.
-The .json data will be read by the local python script.
+The source data for the processing pipeline is pulled from the following API: https://randomuser.me/ in .json format.
+The .json data will be read by the local python script and validated using a standard JSON schema.
+Afterwards, the data will be written to a .csv file.
 ## Storage
-S3: Amazon Simple Storage Service is a service that acts as a data lake in this project.
-Source sales transactions are hosted here for batch/bulk load.
-Redshift: Datawareouse or OLAP database.
-A star schema has been built for this project on this relational database.
+Postgres is an open source object-relational database system that acts as a database in this project.
+Data from the .csv file is loaded in Postgres using a 'COPY' command.
 ## Orchestration
 Apache Airflow is used to orchestrate this data pipeline.
+--- de aduagat vizualizare cu DAG-ul ---
-## Visualization
+## Unittesting
-Grafana: Dasboards are built to visualize the data from the Redshift data warehouse and S3.

 # Pipelines
 ## Batch Processing